HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/inst_tasearch_no_metrics.md

     If metrics is enabled and is hosted in the same WebSphere cluster as search, skip this step and proceed to the next topic.

-    1. To ensure a secure connection to Elasticsearch, retrieve the PKCS12 and CA Signer certificates from the Elasticsearch server.
+    1. To ensure a secure connection to OpenSearch, retrieve the PKCS12 and CA Signer certificates from the OpenSearch server.

-        If you are using the Component Pack Elasticsearch, run the following commands on the primary Kubernetes master to retrieve the files:
+        If you are using the Component Pack OpenSearch, run the following commands on the primary Kubernetes master to retrieve the files:

         ```
         kubectl get secret elasticsearch-7-secret -n connections -o=jsonpath="{.data['chain-ca\.pem']}" | base64 -d > chain-ca.pem